cweng6/cweng6.github.io/index.md

 ### Backgrounds

-Chao is currently a manager and principal researcher at Tencent AI lab where he manages two teams of researchers/engineers working on speech algorithms/platforms and generic high performance computing.
+Chao is currently a manager and principal researcher at Tencent AI lab where he manages two teams of researchers and engineers working on speech processing and high performance computing.
 Prior to joining Tencent, he spent three years in Siri Speech team at Apple.
 He was key engineer responsible for Siri speech recognition and successfully delivered the very first far-field and convolutional acoustic models on iPhone and Homepod.
-During his graduate study, Chao was advised by Prof. Biing-Hwang (Fred) Juang (a member of NAE) and conducted research at AT&T Lab Research and Microsoft Research.
-Chao is also an early contributor to the Kaldi project and the main developer of Pika.
-He has authored/co-authored around 50 publications with 1000+ citations and an h-index of 20
+During his graduate study, Chao was advised by Prof. Biing-Hwang (Fred) Juang (a member of NAE) and conducted research at AT\&T Lab Research and Microsoft Research.
+Chao is also an early contributor to the (Kaldi)[https://github.com/kaldi-asr/kaldi] project and the developer of (Pika)[https://github.com/tencent-ailab/pika].
+He has authored/co-authored around 50+ publications/patents with 1000+ citations and an h-index of 20.

 ### Educations